Kray-G/addpath/README.md

 * Easy to add and delete the path to/from the `Path` environment variable.
 * It will be skipped and avoided to duplicate if your path has already existed when adding it.
 * Nothing is done if a path does not exist in the `Path` when deleting it.
-* Listing crrent variables to check it.
+* Listing current variables to check it.

 # How to Build